 Employees who meet certain income requirements and don’t have access to an affordable employer-sponsored group health insurance policy or government insurance plan are eligible for health insurance subsidies, including premium tax credits.

-The American Rescue Plan of 2021 extended eligibility requirements for premium tax credits by eliminating the rule that taxpayers can’t receive tax credits if their household income is above 400% of the federal poverty level.
-It also implemented a temporary rule that no one will pay more than 8.5% if their household income on health insurance from federal or state-run marketplaces through 2022.
+The Inflation Reduction Act of 2022 extended eligibility requirements for premium tax credits by eliminating the rule that taxpayers can’t receive tax credits if their household income is above 400% of the federal poverty level.
+It also implemented a temporary rule that no one will pay more than 8.5% of their household income on health insurance from federal or state-run marketplaces through 2025.

 Other eligibility factors include the cost of health coverage, where you live, and your family size.

-You can determine if you qualify for premium tax credits by using the Kaiser Family Foundation’s Health Insurance Marketplace Calculator.
+You can determine if you qualify for premium tax credits by using KFF’s Health Insurance Marketplace Calculator.

 What health benefits can be paired with APTC without risking penalties?